Mini Window Motor/Energizer with eight Magnet rotor

 We have reproduced this model for people to use for negative energy engineering in an affordable way.
 We recommend using this motor to learn about what we have called the third stage process where we can multiply the output by adding series resonant circuits in series to the charging battery as we illustrate in the instructions adapted from figures 5 and 10 of Tesla's 1919 True Wireless article (as fully published in our Resonance Kit).

-Options: Single circuit/coil unassembled for $115 (comes with rotor assembled to shaft)
+Single circuit/coil assembled for $120 (comes with rotor assembled to shaft, frame and circuit board assembled)